cdijkstra/Blog/_posts/2022-07-03-Looping-Complex-Types-In-Azure-Pipelines.md

 ---

 ## The benefit of loops in Azure Pipelines
 A common situation I run into when creating pipelines is that *similar steps should take place for different enviroments*.
 In software development we are all great fans of the DRY principle.
-I like to apply the DRY principle besides code to IaC and pipeline configuration too.
-In Azure pipelines we can easily do so by looping over `object` parameters!
+What we sometimes forget is that it can be applied to IaC and pipeline configuration too.
+In Azure pipelines we can easily prevent repeating ourselves by looping over `object` parameters!

 ## Code examples
 We can loop over numbers, or usernames quite easily in Azure pipelines.